Last updated on June 5th, 2019 at 01:18 pm

 Visiting Anilao was a surprisingly amazing experience for us.
 We honestly didn’t expect that Anilao would have so much beauty and many cool things to do in Anilao because it seemed like such an ordinary province and it’s so close to our home in Pampanga.
 Anilao is really a quiet place and a perfect destination for diving, snorkeling and relaxing in the province of Batangas.

 Anilao is located south of Manila and is abundant in marine life especially in the northwest shore of the Calumpang Peninsula.
 This is where most local resorts are found and from here you can rent boats to go island hopping and diving.
+We will give you our best things to do in Anilao and where to stay in Anilao in this blog post.

 How to get to Anilao